SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Discussion and Conclusion

+\textbf{Discussion and Limitations.} While SemMorph3D achieves high-fidelity and texturally coherent 3D morphing, it inherits certain limitations.
+Primarily, geometric accuracy relies heavily on the base mesh extracted from the initial 3DGS field.
+For extremely thin structures or complex topologies, rigid mesh-guided anchors may limit local flexibility, causing minor visual artifacts.
+Additionally, although our unsupervised optimization framework effectively handles significant intra-class variations, semantic alignment becomes highly ambiguous when dealing with exceptionally disparate source-target geometries (e.g., morphing a chair into a bird).
+Future work will explore dynamic topology adaptation and connectivity-free guidance to further decouple the Gaussians from the static mesh scaffold to achieve unconstrained, cross-category 3D shape transformations

-We introduced \textbf{GaussianMorphing}, a novel semantic-aware framework that unifies 3D shape and texture morphing from multi-view images.
+\textbf{Conclusion.} We introduce \textbf{SemMorph3D}, a novel semantic-aware framework that unifies 3D shape and texture morphing from multi-view images, bridging the gap between unstructured 3D Gaussian Splatting and structured mesh-based morphing.
 Our key innovation is a \emph{mesh-guided Gaussian morphing} strategy that anchors 3D Gaussians to semantic mesh patches.
 This approach bypasses the need for pre-aligned 3D assets and ensures that geometry and appearance are interpolated in a structurally consistent and texturally coherent manner.
 Through unsupervised learning guided by mesh topology, our method achieves state-of-the-art performance, outperforming existing 2D and 3D techniques in structural similarity, color consistency, and edge continuity.
-By generating efficient and visually faithful transformations, GaussianMorphing sets a new standard for 3D morphing and opens up new possibilities for applications in visual effects and digital content creation.
+Furthermore, our framework exhibits strong intra-category generalization, enabling efficient morphing of novel object pairs without per-pair retraining.
+By generating visually faithful transformations, SemMorph3D sets a new standard for 3D morphing, opening exciting possibilities for visual effects and digital content creation.